shiwanghua/SharedFiles/README.md

 # SharedFiles master branch
-* Mainly some files for easily management and share
+* This branch is mainly for record of grouping meeting, paper sharing and report.